dagargo/overwitch/README.md

 As this will install `jackd2`, you would be asked to configure it to be run with real time priority.
 Be sure to answer yes.
 With this, the `audio` group would be able to run processes with real time priority.
 Be sure to be in the `audio` group too.

 After, you need to allow users to use the USB devices.
 For doing so, create the file `/etc/udev/rules.d/elektron.rules` with the following content.
-This will allows us to use any device from Elektron.
+This will allow us to use any device from Elektron.

 ```
 SUBSYSTEM=="usb", ATTRS{idVendor}=="1935", MODE="0666"